July 30, 2020

 In the modern home, kitchens have taken on new roles.
 They often becoming gathering areas and dining rooms, in addition to their original use.
 Sometimes it’s better to think of the kitchen in terms of different “zones” instead of a precise triangle.
 It’s the work triangle principle after all; it’s not a law.
 This evolved take on the kitchen work triangle states that zones should be self-contained.
 For example, if you’re an avid baker the “baking zone” would have baking utensils, pans, the sink, pantry and stove all within a short distance of each other.
 If you like to entertain in the kitchen the “entertainment zone” would have seating, glasses, the bar and countertop space for snacks.

-Regardless of which guiding principle you choose, a good designer will be able to explain the pros and cons of each layout to you.
+Regardless of which guiding principle you choose, a good kitchen designer will be able to explain the pros and cons of each style to you.
 Ultimately, you should decide what’s best for your individual home and family.